Shigeru Ishiba: Domestic policy

 During the opening ceremony of the 217th ordinary session of the Diet, Ishiba's government submitted a draft budget for the new fiscal year 2025 with the general account at over 115 trillion yen, the largest ever.
 The unprecedentedly large budget was attributed to social security expenses related to the aging population and the strengthening of defense capabilities that began under the previous Kishida administration.
 On 24 January he delivered a policy speech, proclaiming his ideal for a "fun Japan" where everyone "feels safe and secure, and people with diverse values respect each other and strive for self-realization."
 He also said he would prioritize regional revitalization, addressing the gender pay gap, and digitalization among other issues.

 In February 2025, Ishiba worked with the opposition Japan Innovation Party to pass the 2025 fiscal year budget.
-The budget included provisions that called free high school education & social insurance premium fee cuts.
+The budget included provisions that called for free high school education and social insurance premium fee cuts.
 The agreement was signed by the LDP, Komeito, and Ishin on 26 February.

 Social issues

 Ishiba's government announced in January 2025 that same-sex partners will be subject to the same regulations as common-law marriages in 24 laws, including one that stipulates benefits to be paid to the families of crime victims.
 Consideration for legislation allowing separate surnames for married couples also began in the LDP under Ishiba's presidency.
 Ishiba's former rival, Sanae Takaichi, urged him to approach the topic with "caution" during internal party deliberations.
-He has remained hesitant about introducing same-sex marriage legislation.
+He remained hesitant about introducing same-sex marriage legislation.
+In October 2025, during the closing days of his term, same-sex couples were recognized under more laws, after Ishiba's government decided to allow same-sex couples to be treated as if they were in de facto marriages under nine laws and ordinances, including the disaster condolence grant law.